Pranitha19/CLOUD-LEARNING-JOURNEY/AWS Cloud essentials.md

 Worked on lab2 with precreated users and groups(with policies) and all users username and passwords.

+Explored pre-created IAM users and groups

+Inspected IAM policies as applied to the pre-created groups

+Followed a real-world scenario, adding users to groups with specific capabilities enabled

+Located and used the IAM sign-in URL

+Experimented with the effects of policies on service access

  <img width="2200" height="1100" alt="image" src="https://github.com/user-attachments/assets/007f1f73-d5c6-41b4-9706-131753371918" />